 We believe every student should have the opportunity to receive a Christian Education.
-Our goal is to do everything we can to make that a reality for you.
-Since 1998, ACSTO has awarded over $165,000,000 to over 70,000 Arizona students.
-Tax Credit Scholarships have made it possible for thousands of families to take advantage of Christian Education—we hope yours will be one of them!
+Our goal is to do everything we can to make this affordable for you.
+Since 1998, ACSTO has awarded more than $352 million to 46,000 Arizona students.
+Tax credit scholarships have made it possible for thousands of families to send their children to Christian Schools—we hope your family will be one of them!

 When an Arizona taxpayer makes a donation to ACSTO, they receive a dollar-for-dollar credit against their state tax liability.
 This means that at the end of the year, if they would normally get a refund, they'll get a bigger refund.
 If they normally owe taxes, they'll owe less.

 In turn, we use these tax credit donations to award tuition scholarships to K-12 students attending one of our Partner Schools.

 In addition, when a taxpayer makes a donation to ACSTO, they can identify a school or recommend a student who is not their own dependent to be considered for a scholarship.
 By Arizona law, a recommendation does not guarantee a scholarship.
 However, when our Selection Committees make their award decisions, they do consider these Donor Recommendations along with the Financial Circumstances and the Narrative provided in the student's Scholarship Application.

 In order to be considered for a scholarship, ACSTO needs a current Scholarship Application for each of your children.
 Your children must also be enrolled at the school listed on the application.